11ty/11ty-website/src/docs/plugins/serverless.md

 ---
 ```

-Serverless templates introduce a slight change and use a `permalink` Object, so a `possum` serverless function `permalink` looks like this:
+Serverless templates introduce a slight change: they use a `permalink` _Object_.
+So a `possum` serverless function `permalink` looks like this:

 ```yaml
 ---